philamp/jellygrail/README.md

 1. Verify that jellygrail/setting.env is populated with proper values.
 2. Verify that mounts/remote_realdebrid is populated with proper values.
-3. Paste your command in your bash prompt
+3. Verify that your working directory is the folder containing PREPARE.SH file (= root folder of this repo).
-> ⚠ You must run the command in the same folder containing PREPARE.SH file
+4. Paste your command in your bash prompt.
-4. hit enter !
+6. Hit enter !

-It should run in bash interactive mode (-it) but when first tasks are finished it stops and restarts in deamonized mode
+...It should run in bash interactive mode (-it) but when first tasks are finished it stops and restarts in deamonized mode

 ## 📡 6/ Tasks triggering